MAINTENANCE PROCEDURES-See the Information we need from you at the Bottom

-Pipe Broken: Turn off water valve to pipe or exterior water main until contractor arrives.
-Severity of the situation will determine if a wet-vac is necessary, and if so, when.
+Pipe Broken: Turn off the water valve to the pipe or exterior water main until contractor arrives.
+The severity of the situation will determine if a wet-vac is necessary, and if so, when.

 Gas Odor: Any appliance that you suspect is leaking turn the gas off at appliance and call our office immediately.

 Broken Doorknob or Lock or Window: Only if it prevents Resident from properly securing entry to unit.
 If temporary measures can be taken until business hours, a resident should wait until regular business hours before contacting management.